analyticascent/stylext/README.md

 Twitter was the main target for experimental data due to the site's ease of use API, as well as to test an *assumption* online friends friends of mine had: that the 140-character post limit prevents "unique" text styles (known as *writer invariants*) from manifesting compared to more open-ended social media platforms. **This assumption turned out to be *dead* wrong.**

-The reason this hypothesis turned out to be wrong ended up being very straightforward: Due to the fact that many Twitter features thar are meant to make the most of that character limit (hashtags, emojis, retweeting, hyperlinks, etc) are *used variably* among users, the same quantity of raw text from any Twitter user can be just as distinct (if not more) than from other sites.
+The reason this hypothesis turned out to be wrong ended up being very straightforward: Due to the fact that many Twitter features meant to make the most of that character limit (hashtags, emojis, retweeting, hyperlinks, etc) are *used variably* among users, the same quantity of raw text from any Twitter user can be just as distinct (if not more) than from other sites that offer more sample text per post.

 **Future Prospects:** The end goal with this project is a stand-alone tool that can disguise the writing style of a user while - as a possible bonus - making the text more readable to a general audience.
 I was inspired to develop this when pseudonymous writers in a [Freenet](https://freenetproject.org/) discussion group I frequented became aware of the work of researchers at [Drexel University on Stylometry.](https://www.cs.drexel.edu/~sa499/papers/adversarial_stylometry.pdf)